Tschaul/iridanus-server/README.md

 # Some Ideas

+- destroyed ships create metal on the world where they are destroyed.

 - no more build orders at worlds. instead ships are built automatically

 - at regular intervals all worlds known to any player get revealed to all players